meet the cnx23 staff

 Front ensemble Technician

-Anthony Gilleland is an educator based out of northern Kentucky.
-He is currently the Percussion Director for Beechwood Independent Schools in Fort Mitchell, KY where he teaches percussion methods, lessons, and marching ensemble rehearsals.
-Anthony is also on the front ensemble staff at Carolina Crown as well as the design staff at George Mason University.
+Anthony Gilleland is a performer and educator based out of Northern Kentucky.
+He is currently the Percussion Director for the Beechwood Independent School District in Fort Mitchell, KY where he teaches percussion methods, lessons, and marching ensemble rehearsals.

-He holds a bachelor’s degree in percussion performance from California State University – Fullerton and plans to return to school in the near future for a masters in percussion performance.
+He holds a Bachelor’s Degree in percussion performance from California State University-Fullerton and plans to return in the near future for a master’s in percussion performance.

-2023 is Anthony’s first season on staff with ConneXus.
+2024 is Anthony’s second season on staff with ConneXus.

 Dan Moell